rebekkaorth/robotics_pick_n_place_masterproject/README.md

-# Robotics Pick n' Place with a Smart Grasping System
+# Robotics Pick 'n' Place with a Smart Grasping System

 ## Introduction